 A ten-year chart of the Malaysian ringgit compared to the US dollar.
 Is it a currency in terminal decline, or on the verge of recovery?
 The answer is open to your interpretation.

 According to several top local analysts, simple market adjustments caused the ringgits freefall.
 Not everyone agrees.

 Saktiandi Supaat, Maybank’s Head of FX Research, stated that political instability creates some uncertainty through the bond market.
 That’s because foreigners own a significant percentage of bonds in Malaysia.

 He explained that changes in foreign sentiment concerning Malaysia government bonds could shift the ringgit’s volatility toward the weaker side.

 Yet some experts say that although the ringgit fell past 4.0 against the dollar, it still isn’t a huge concern.

 Sim Moh Siong, director and FX strategist at Bank of Singapore mentioned “If you look beyond the ringgit slide, financial conditions in Malaysia right now are supportive compared with what we saw during the Asian Financial Crisis.”

 He believes that even though 3.8 is a historic peg level, it’s more of a psychological key number than anything else.
 For him, the Malaysian ringgit’s depreciation and financial conditions have been quite orderly.

 Malaysian Ringgit vs. Singapore Dollar

-Singaporeans are taking advantage of this opportunity.
-The number of tourists coming to Malaysia from across the border is increasing.
-According to Malaysian travel agencies, some months see holiday package bookings rise by 10% or more compared to last year.
+Singaporeans are especially taking advantage of this potential forex opportunity.
+The number of tourists coming to Malaysia from across the border is increasing as the ringgit falls further.

 Skip the Next Western Recession